dreamnite/devops/README.md

 Please feel free to do commits as you would naturally in your own workflow.
 Your first commit to this branch does not need to be perfect, we all have git commits that say things like "Fixed typo", "Corrected syntax error", or even "Fixed thing I wrote at 2 am when I really needed sleep".

 #### 2.1.1 Basic unit testing
-1. Write a basic chefspec test to ensure the default recipe compiles and converges with default values on a linux platform of your choice.
+1. Write a basic Chefspec test to ensure the default recipe compiles and converges with default values on a linux platform of your choice.
 The test should be stored in `spec/unit/recipes/default_spec.rb`

 #### 2.1.2 Functional/integration tests
 1. Create a kitchen.yml that sets up a linux machine (your choice of flavor) and runs the `devops::default` recipe, with default attributes.
 The kitchen-ec2 driver is preferred for ease of evaluation, but use of vagrant is also fine.